Vladimir7280/dash-masternode-tool/doc/deterministic-mn-migration.md

 ## Preliminary checks
-Before starting the process you should verify the masternode-related information kept in DMT.
+Before starting the process you should verify the masternode-related information kept in FIXMT.
 In the screenshot below, the fields important in the process are marked with an ellipse:

 ![Prerequisites](img/dmn/config-verification.png)